 How to Write a Creative Brief

-Collato did some investigating to try and understand the challenges that creatives and clients face in the workplace.
+Collato did some investigating to try and understand the challenges that content creators and clients face in the workplace.
 Our findings?
 Creative briefs.

-It turned out that designers are too often presented with a brief that doesn’t fully encapture what the client envisions.
+It turned out that content creators are too often presented with a brief that doesn’t fully capture what the client envisions.
 Other times, clients won't submit a brief at all, maybe just the occasional scribbled note or unplanned phone call.
-Either way, design briefs, or lack thereof, are a major source of frustration on the design side.
+Either way, creative briefs, or lack thereof, are a major source of frustration on the creator's side.

-But don’t get us wrong, creatives can also be difficult to communicate with; their complex lexicon, savvy technologies, and fancy software programs can be a real ice cream headache!
-We understand that it’s difficult to know what designers want without any real direction.
+But don’t get us wrong, content creators can also be difficult to communicate with; their complex lexicon, savvy technologies, and fancy software programs can be a real brainfreeze!
+We understand that it’s difficult to know what creators want without any real direction.

 A creative brief is a document that outlines your project expectations for a designer or a creative team.
 In most cases, the creative brief is written at the beginning of a project to boil down exactly what you want to accomplish; whether that’s printing an advertisement, designing a logo, or launching a website, it’s all articulated in your creative brief.

-Briefs are used across a wide range of creative disciplines, including architecture, interior decorating, graphic arts, and industrial design.
-While anyone can create a brief, generally a company’s marketing department will submit a creative brief to partner with a design agency or freelance artist.
+Briefs are used across a wide range of creative disciplines, including graphic design, interior decorating, architecture, as well as written work.
+While anyone can create a brief, generally a company’s marketing department will submit a creative brief to partner with a design agency or freelance artist/creator.
 In smaller businesses, the team-lead will likely be the one to create a brief.